qcri/QLFactChecking/README.md

 * File **search-engine-results.zip** is an archive with queries and result snippets from the search engine for each answer.

 * File **best-snippets-google-QL.tsv** contains only web data that has the highest similarity to the original QA-pair.

+## Evidence for Factuality

+The file **data/label explnation/answer-labels-explanation.csv** contains the answer labels and explanation or proof (with an URL) for the chosen label.
+Some answers might lack explanation, these are mostly the cases where the label is obvious.
+Such labels are "Responder Unsure" and "NonFactual".